 This is a popular supplement that contains chemicals found in a fatty acid called linoleic acid.
 There are claims that it may help curb body fat and help you stay full.

 The research on CLA for weight loss is mixed.
 Some suggests that for some people, 1.8 to 6.8 grams of CLA per day may:

 But other research shows it doesn't help you shed pounds.

 Natural Medicines says that CLA is "possibly effective" for weight loss.

 Some researchers warn that long-term use, especially if you're obese, may raise insulin resistance, which makes it more likely you'll get type 2 diabetes.
-It might worsen cholesterol in your blood as well, which raises the risk of heart problems.
+It might lower "good" cholesterol in your blood, as well, which raises the risk of heart problems.

 In some people, CLA may cause side effects such as:

 This is made from the konjac plant.
 Like other dietary fibers, it's supposed to help you lose weight by blocking fat in your food from being absorbed into your body.

 Very early studies suggest it might be helpful, but other evidence shows it doesn't work.